revitteth/twinter/README.md

 #HPM PRINTER
->Twitter connected receipt printer for a given hashtag (we used #hpmprinter)
+>Twitter connected receipt printer for a given hashtag (we are using #hpmprinter)

 ![](https://pbs.twimg.com/media/A719nP1CUAABQgr.jpg:large)